 - Scripts create predictability and consistency for sales presentations.

 Starting the conversation can sometimes be the hardest part of a sales call.
-A good script offers reps a strong starting point, offering key talking points about the product or service and tailoring the material for different kinds of calls and clients (cold-calling, follow-up, closing scripts, market research, the “difficult” customer, etc.).
+A good call center script offers reps a strong starting point, offering key talking points about the product or service and tailoring the material for different kinds of calls and clients (cold-calling, follow-up, closing scripts, market research, the “difficult” customer, etc.).
 Having this template doesn’t mean that the rep cannot deviate from the written text (see point #3 below), but it provides a consistent tool in the face of the unknown variables (time of day, customer mood, and so on) that can sometimes derail the conversation.
 General points might include:

 - A strong opening that engages the customer, informs them of who the rep/company calling is, and feels tailored to the specifics of the individual they’re addressing.